 Introduction

 Having attended my local comprehensive school and sixth-form college, I read History and French at St Hilda’s College, Oxford (2013–17), followed by a MSt in French at St Catherine’s College, Oxford (2019) and a PhD in French at Clare College, Cambridge (2019–23).
-I am pleased to be returning to Oxford in 2024 to take up the position of Stipendiary Lecturer in French at Queen’s.
+I returned to Oxford in 2024 as a Stipendiary Lecturer at Queen’s and in 2025 took on the position of Career Development Fellow.

 Teaching

-I teach French literature of the nineteenth, twentieth, and twenty-first centuries to first- and second- year students of French (Papers III, IV, and VIII), as well as literary translation and critical theory.
-For Paper VIII (the second-year period paper), I encourage students to read across a range of literary works written in French since the revolutionary upheavals of the late-eighteenth and early-nineteenth centuries.
-In tutorials, I am particularly interested to explore how contemporary critical concerns (e.g. analyses of coloniality/colonialism, modernity, ecology, and gender) change the ways in which we understand literary history, and what happens to those concerns when they pass through sustained analysis of literary texts and their contexts.
+I teach literature of the nineteenth, twentieth, and twenty-first centuries to students of French (Prelims Papers III and IV; FHS Papers VIII, XI, and XIV), as well as literary translation and critical theory.
+My teaching draws on a range of literary and intellectual materials produced in French since the revolutionary upheavals of the late-eighteenth and early-nineteenth centuries.
+In tutorials, I am particularly interested to explore how contemporary critical concerns (e.g. analyses of coloniality/colonialism, capitalism, ecology, technology, and gender) change the ways in which we understand literary history, and what happens to those concerns when they pass through sustained analysis of literary texts and their contexts.

 Research